ArnoVdH/photoblog/content/blog/2019/childfree.md

 A child is an extra human being that consumes and pollutes.

 Overpopulation isn't a Malthusian problem, it's a pollution problem.

-### Responsibility

-It's a heavy responsibility that I'm not sure I want or can bear.

-I'd be afraid to make important mistakes when raising a child.

-What if there's something wrong with the child?

 ### Existential & the value of life